ucsb-ccs-computing/S20-20B/_lab/lab03.md

 In addition to the construction of the data structure in this class, two methods are required to be implemented:

 * `addOrder(self, pizzaOrder)` - a pizzaOrder object will be stored in the MinHeap prioritized by its time attribute (lower value means higher priority).
 * `processNextOrder(self)` - essentially this is removing the root value from the MinHeap.
+This method should return a string that is the root to be removed order description.

 The automated tests will create various pizza orders with different time attributes.
 It will then processNextOrder one at a time and check the removed PizzaOrder is in the right priority by checking their expected `getOrderDescription()` string.
 You should write similar tests to confirm the MinHeap state is in the correct order.